 Bed bugs are expert hitch-hikers.
 Kill them all today and someone will bring them back to you tomorrow.

 When properly applied, heat is 100% effective in killing all stages of bed bugs—including eggs, 100% of the time.
 Our ePro electric heater packages can discreetly treat a hotel room in a day.
-Our Titan propane heaters can effectively treat the same-sized area in much less time.
+Our Titan direct fired heaters can effectively treat the same-sized area in much less time.
 When applied following a thorough heat treatment, GreenTech Prevent can continue to prevent recurrent bedbug reintroduction reinfestations for up to a year.
 GreenTech Heat Solutions can certify your heat treatments when combined with GreenTech Prevent to help mitigate the potential of recurrent bedbug infestations.